For product managers, founders & innovation teams

-Free to try · No credit card · Your ideas are never used to train AI
+Free to try · No credit card · Never posts to LinkedIn · Never trains on your ideas

-01 Problems worth solving A hunch, a thesis, a half-formed concept.
-Bring it as it is; Ainna meets it there — and works it down to what's actually worth solving.
+01 Bring the hunch A hunch, a thesis, a half-formed concept.
+Ainna meets it as it is — and works it down to what's actually worth solving.

-03 Framed opportunities Market sized, competitors mapped, personas profiled.
+03 See the evidence Market sized, competitors mapped, personas profiled.
 The evidence stakeholders ask for, ready before they ask.

-04 Assessed opportunities The Judge scores viability, feasibility, and desirability — then the people you trust weigh in.
+04 Hear the verdict The Judge scores viability, feasibility, and desirability — then the people you trust weigh in.
 Deciding isn't a solo call.

-05 Prioritized opportunities It earns its place in your portfolio — ranked against every other bet, with the deck, PRD, and one-pager to back it.
+05 Make the case It earns its place in your portfolio — ranked against every other opportunity, with the deck, PRD, and one-pager ready to present.
 Yours forever.

 How It Works